stackforge/fuel-docs/pages/terminology/k/keystone.rst

 --------
 Keystone is
 the OpenStack :ref:`identity-service-term`.
+It is installed on the target nodes and used by OpenStack.

 Beginning with Mirantis OpenStack 5.1,
-Keystone manages access to the Fuel UI.
+Fuel creates a separate Keystone instance that is installed in a container on the Fuel Master node and manages access to the Fuel UI.
 See :ref:`fuel-passwd-ops` for more information.

 - `Keystone web page <http://docs.openstack.org/developer/keystone/>`_